 We are fortunate to have an ACGME and ABS approved international four week rotation.
 With our longstanding relationship with Tenwek Hospital, dedicated funding to support resident travel to Tenwek, and commitment of dedicated teaching faculty, we are able to provide a unique, well structured international elective rotation.
 Russell E. White, MD is the Tenwek Medical Mission Hospital's Medical Superintendent.
 Dr. White graduated from the Brown University General Surgery Training program in 1995, and holds an Academic appointment as an Associate Clinical Professor of Surgery at Alpert Medical School, Brown University.
 Board Certified in General Surgery by the American Board of Medical Specialties since 1996, Dr. White is also the current Program Director for the Tenwek Hospital General Surgical Residency Program affiliated with the College of Surgeons of East, Central, and Southern Africa/Pan-African Academy of Christian Surgeons.
 Dr. White is also accompanied by two Brown graduates who took faculty positions at Tenwek Hospital, Dr. Andrea Parker and Dr. Robert Parker.
 This experience is held in Bomet, Kenya at the Tenwek Medical Mission Hospital, and provides trainees with an opportunity to participate in an educational experience that exposes the resident to care for patients with diseases they would rarely see in the United States.
 Since the Surgery Department at Tenwek is responsible for all subspecialty surgery, the resident obtains operative experience within subspecialty areas of urology, obstetrics, gynecology, plastic surgery, otolaryngology, orthopaedic, neurosurgical, thoracic, trauma, and pediatric surgery.
 The other unique educational characteristic of this elective is the opportunity for resident growth of awareness to the profound societal responsibilities that come with surgical training.

-We offer our categorical trainees selective rotations during their PGY 2 and 3 year.
-The PGY 2 Selective is designed to allow the resident to participate in a self-selected rotation where they can explore an area of academic interest and broaden their surgical horizon.
-The PGY 3 Selective is designed to allow the resident to explore a subspecialty in order to gain a better understanding of areas of potential fellowship training they may be considering.
+We offer our categorical trainees selective rotations during their PGY 3 and 4 year.
+The PGY 3 Selective is designed to allow the resident to participate in a self-selected rotation where they can explore an area of academic interest and broaden their surgical horizon.
+The PGY 4 Selective is designed to allow the resident to explore a subspecialty in order to gain a better understanding of areas of potential fellowship training they may be considering or gain additional knowledge for the speciailty they willl be pursuing.
 Each of these rotation experiences provides the residents with opportunities to identify faculty mentors associated with the resident’s area of interest as well as a dedicated time for self-reflection on their training experience to date and set goals for future training.